-After being called to the bar in 2011, Benjamin commenced his legal career as a corporate transactional lawyer, focusing on mergers & acquisitions and equity capital markets.
-He has since specialised his practice in financial services.
-He regularly advises and represents clients on regulatory, licensing and compliance, and enforcement matters in the financial services industry.
-In addition, he is also involved in transactions such as corporate acquisitions and sale and purchase of financial services businesses in Singapore.
-Benjamin’s experience includes:
+Benjamin commenced his legal career in 2011 as a corporate transactional lawyer.
+He is now a recognised financial services regulatory specialist and advises and represents clients on regulatory, licensing and compliance, and enforcement matters in the financial services industry.
+In addition, he is also involved in transactional work involving financial services businesses in Singapore.

-- Assisted and advised various leading securities and futures broking firms, fund managers and investment advisory firms from jurisdictions including the United States, Canada, Switzerland, the United Kingdom and India on licensing requirements and applicability of licensing exemptions; and acted for these clients in securing their capital markets services licences issued by the Monetary Authority of Singapore, covering a broad range of regulated activities under the Securities and Futures Act such as dealing in securities, trading in futures contracts, advising on corporate finance and fund management.
+- Assisted and advised various leading securities and futures broking firms, fund managers and investment advisory firms from jurisdictions including the United States, Canada, Switzerland, the United Kingdom and India on licensing requirements and applicability of licensing exemptions; and acted for these clients in securing their capital markets services licenses issued by the Monetary Authority of Singapore, covering a broad range of regulated activities under the Securities and Futures Act including dealing in capital markets products, advising on corporate finance and fund management.

-- Advised a major credit card and payment system company headquartered in Tokyo, Japan on its business agreements including agreements with its direct merchants and other co-branding and partnership agreements with its various business partners.
+- Advised a major credit card and payment system company headquartered in Tokyo, Japan on its licensing requirements under the Payment Services Act, and other business documentation including merchants agreements.

-- Advised a new FinTech startup on its virtual stored value and payment system service proposed to be set up in Singapore and other jurisdictions in South-East Asia, on the general licensing and regulatory requirements under the Money-Changing and Remittance Businesses Act, Payment Systems (Oversight) Act and the Banking Act.
+- Advised a FinTech startup on its virtual stored value and payment system service, proposed to be set up in Singapore and other jurisdictions in South-East Asia, on the licensing and regulatory requirements under the Money-Changing and Remittance Businesses Act, Payment Systems (Oversight) Act and the Banking Act.

-- Advised both Singapore and overseas financial institutions (such as banks, capital markets services licence holders, licensed financial advisers, fund managers and insurers) on Singapore financial services regulatory matters including substantial shareholding disclosure requirements, mandatory OTC derivatives reporting under the Securities and Futures Act, remuneration issues, outsourcing arrangements, conduct of business requirements, anti-money laundering and countering the financing of terrorism obligations, margin requirements and client monies rules.
+- Advised both Singapore and overseas financial institutions (including banks, capital markets services licence holders, financial advisers, fund managers and insurers) on Singapore financial services regulatory matters including substantial shareholding disclosure requirements, mandatory OTC derivatives reporting under the Securities and Futures Act, remuneration issues, outsourcing arrangements, conduct of business requirements, anti-money laundering and countering the financing of terrorism obligations, margin requirements and client monies rules.

-- Assisted financial institutions with the drafting and development documentation, ranging from standard customer terms of business; bespoke product documentation; to outsourcing and services agreements.
+- Assisted financial institutions with the drafting and development documentation, ranging from standard customer terms of business; bespoke structured product documentation; to outsourcing and services agreements.